-The 38-mile Landon Nature trail is a particularly scenic recreational trail stretching from the popular Shunga Trail in Topeka to the Clinton Wildlife Area, Pomona Lake and on to the 117-mile Flint Hills Nature Trail near Quenemo.
+The 38-mile Landon Trail is a particularly scenic recreational trail stretching from the popular Shunga Trail in Topeka to the Clinton Wildlife Area, Pomona Lake and on to the 117-mile Flint Hills Trail near Quenemo.
 The trail will be the only recreational trail in America to link the Oregon National Historic Trail with the Santa Fe National Historic Trail.
 In the North, this remarkable trail follows picturesque Camp Creek with its clear, rushing water and wooded oak-hickory covered hills which provide a shady tree canopy for trail users.
 It should also be noted that the nature trail passes by two wetlands teeming with waterfowl, native tallgrass prairie blooming with wildflowers and two lovely waterfalls.
-In fact, the land surrounding the Swissvale Waterfall lies within the corridor and can be turned into a picnic area.

 The trail crosses the Santa Fe Trail north of Overbrook and a side trail could be built to view trail ruts in southeast Overbrook.
 North of its southern terminus at Lomax, lies the historic 240-feet-long steel truss bridge over 110 Mile Creek.
 Very few trails in the Midwest offer the variety of scenery and history provided by the Landon Nature Trail.
 When completed, it will be an exceptional public asset available to everyone in the Sunflower State.

-The Rails-to-Trails Conservancy features the Landon Nature Trail on their TrailLink web site.
+The Rails-to-Trails Conservancy features the Landon Trail on their TrailLink web site.